gamazonlab/IGESWorkshop2023/data/README.md

 In the data folder, please find the following datasets that are needed for the workshop.

+"control.count.matrices.txt.tar.gz" --> the raw count matrices for the  control samples

-"covid.iges.rds" --> the raw count matrices for the subsetted samples
+"cases.count.matrices.txt.tar.gz" --> the raw count matrices for the covid case samples

-"meta_data_covid.txt" --> meta data for the samples
+"meta_data_covid.txt" --> meta data for both the covid and control samples